rakibsarowar/html-interview-question/README.md

 <META NAME="description" CONTENT="description of your site">
 Both may contain up to 1022 characters.
 If a keyword is used more than 7 times, the keywords tag will be ignored altogether.
 Also, you cannot put markup (other than entities) in the description or keywords list.

  🔹 08.
-Briefly describe the correct usage of the following HTML5 semantic elements: header, article, section, footer
+Briefly describe the correct usage of the following HTML5 semantic elements: header, article, section, footer <br>
 Answer:
 <header> is used to contain introductory and navigational information about a section of the page.
 This can include the section heading, the author’s name, time and date of publication, table of contents, or other navigational information.